Hybrid and Oriented Harmonic Potentials for Safe Task Execution in Unknown Environment: Proposed Solution

-\begin{proposition} Under the proposed control law~\eqref{eq:control} and a static workspace~$\mathcal{W}$, the robot described in~\eqref{eq:unicycle} converges to the goal~$q_G$ with orientation~$\theta_G$ asymptotically, from almost all initial poses in~$\mathcal{W}$. \end{proposition}

-\begin{proof} As discussed, the robot system~\eqref{eq:unicycle} under control law~\eqref{eq:control} can be decomposed into two subsystems via singular perturbation based on~\cite{khalil2002nonlinear}: the fast control scheme for orientation under~\eqref{Zb} and the slow control scheme for position under~\eqref{Za}.
-The fast closed-loop system can be given by:

-which ensures a global exponential convergence of~$\theta$ to~$\theta_{\Upsilon}$.
-Consequently, the slow closed-loop system can be re-stated as: $\dot{q}= \upsilon \frac{\Upsilon}{\|\Upsilon\|}$.
-The trajectories of this system corresponds to the integral curves of the vector field~$\Upsilon(q)$.
-Since it has been proven in Lemma~3 that the integral curves of the vector fields~$\Upsilon(q)$ convergences to~$q_G$ with orientation~$\theta_G$, the slow subsystem convergence to the goal pose with desired orientation. \end{proof}
+{\begin{proposition} Under the control law~\eqref{eq:control}, the robot in~\eqref{eq:unicycle} converges to the goal~$q_G$ with orientation~$\theta_G$ asymptotically, from almost all initial poses in the workspace~$\mathcal{W}$, as long as the conditions in Lemma~\ref{lemma:point-world-nf} hold. \end{proposition} \begin{proof} (Sketch) As discussed, the robot system~\eqref{eq:unicycle} under control law~\eqref{eq:control} can be decomposed into two subsystems via singular perturbation based on~\cite{khalil2002nonlinear}.
+The fast subsystem is equivalent to $\omega = - k_\omega \left(\theta - \theta_{\Upsilon}\right) + \dot{\theta}_{\Upsilon}$, which ensures a global exponential convergence of~$\theta$ to the rotated fields~$\theta_{\Upsilon}$.
+Secondly, the slow subsystem is given by $\dot{q}= \upsilon \frac{\Upsilon}{\|\Upsilon\|}$.
+The robot trajectory corresponds one integral curve of the vector field~$\Upsilon(q)$.
+As already proven in Lemma~\ref{lemma:point-world-nf} that the integral curves of the vector fields~$\Upsilon(q)$ converge to~$q_G$ with orientation~$\theta_G$, the slow subsystem converges to the goal pose with the desired orientation. \end{proof}}

-Lastly, under the control law in~\eqref{eq:control}, the control cost to drive the robot from $(q_0,\theta_0)$ to $(q_G,\theta_G)$ is estimated by: